Workplace communication statistics (2022)

 Forbes reports that the biggest such obstacle for 35% of people was weak Internet.
 It prevented people from using their online solutions and performing their work.

-Despite the occasional Internet issues, the previously-mentioned Workplace Insight study has found that 85% of employers believe their employees have the technology, tools, and resources they need for productive remote work during an extended period.
+Despite the occasional Internet issues, one Workplace Insight study has found that 85% of employers believe their employees have the technology, tools, and resources they need for productive remote work during an extended period.

 One World Economic Forum survey shows that employees mostly agree with this — at least in China.
 Out of 2,000 respondents, about 1,100 (55%) believe their employers provided them with the necessary technology, tools, and resources to work remotely.